openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 contain the following members:

 iss
-: REQUIRED, the "iss" (issuer) claim of the JWT being identified, defined in
+: REQUIRED.
+The "iss" (issuer) claim of the JWT being identified, defined in
   {{RFC7519}}

 jti
-: REQUIRED, the "jti" (JWT token ID) claim of the JWT being identified, defined in {{RFC7519}}
+: REQUIRED.
+The "jti" (JWT token ID) claim of the JWT being identified, defined in {{RFC7519}}

 The "JWT ID" Subject Identifier Format is identified by the name `jwt-id`.